 Stevinson is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in Stevinson with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.77% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Stevinson is quite a bit lower than the national average among all cities of 21.84%: just 12.77% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Stevinson in 2022 was $52,736, which is upper middle income relative to California, and wealthy relative to the rest of the US.
 This equates to an annual income of $210,944 for a family of four.